About Juan

 Q: I got a prereq override!
 Does this mean I technically passed that course?

 A: If you do receive an override of a prereq course, please understand that this is not the same as having received credit for the prerequisite course.
 If you do receive a prerequisite override and you decide later to complete a degree or certificate, you will most likely need to receive a course substitution to make up the credits or simply take that course to satisfy the requirements of the degree or certificate.
-Additionally, these overrides are at the discretion of that particular instructor, so if an instructor provides you with an override, there is no guarantee that a different instructor will honor the same overriden prereq course.
+Additionally, these overrides are at the discretion of that particular instructor, so if an instructor provides you with an override, there should be no expectation that a different instructor must honor the same override.